Soyandroid/DDR-A-DB-Manager/README.md

-# DDR A DB Manager
+# DDR A Database Manager

-manage songs in ddr a/a20
+License: GPLv3 I guess, sows only, no OOC or 1cc people plz

+Special thanks:
+- Too many people to list